elastic/logstash/README.md

 rake test:install-core
 ```

-To verify your environment, run
+To verify your environment, run the following to send your first event:

 ```sh
 bin/logstash -e 'input { stdin { } } output { stdout {} }'